 Oral Cancer Screening

-Oral cancer originates in the area of the mouth, and is characterized by the appearance of squamous cell carcinomas, also know as malignant cells.
+Oral cancer originates in the area of the mouth and is characterized by the appearance of squamous cell carcinomas, also known as malignant cells.

 Oral Cancer Early Detection from Absolute Dental

 The American Dental Association estimates that as many as 35,000 people are diagnosed with oral cancer every year, and it is estimated that upwards of 25% die.
 The exceptionally high mortality rate is due to the fact that detection typically occurs too late after the cancer has started to spread and the body’s defense system is compromised.
 The chances of surviving oral cancer are greatest when it is discovered in the early stages, and the best way to detect oral cancer in the early stages is through a specialized oral cancer screening.